February 16, 2024

 Traditional data centers also contribute to environmental noise pollution with noise emissions that can reach up to 96 dB(A) within server racks.
 The environmental impact of these data centers is quite alarming, highlighting the need for more sustainable data management practices.

-Hive heralds a paradigm shift in data storage with its distributed cloud storage service, hiveDisk.
+Hivenet heralds a paradigm shift in data storage with its distributed cloud storage service.
 This innovative solution positions itself as a game-changer by reducing carbon footprint and costs through the utilization of unused storage across devices.
-The distributed approach of our distributed cloud, hiveNet, minimizes power consumption on an individual basis, contributing to a significantly smaller overall carbon footprint compared to centralized cloud services.
+The distributed approach of our distributed cloud minimizes power consumption on an individual basis, contributing to a significantly smaller overall carbon footprint compared to centralized cloud services.

 Joining our community demonstrates a commitment to a sustainable digital future and advocates for cloud technology that aligns with shared values of environmental sustainability and privacy.
-Hive's sustainable data storage strategy includes:
+Hivenet's sustainable data storage strategy includes:

 • Optimized resource utilization